orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 ---

-If we deploy a pod which exceeds the limit
+If we deploy a pod which exceeds the limit, using the following yaml:

 ```
 apiVersion: v1